LONE-007/Password-Strength_Checker/README.md

 - **Password Visibility Toggle**: Option to show or hide the password with a lock/unlock icon.
 - **Responsive Design**: Compatible with both desktop and mobile screens.

-## How to Use

-1. Open the project folder `D:\GD\Password` on your computer.
-2. Run `index.html` in a web browser by double-clicking it.
-3. Enter a password in the field provided.
-The application will evaluate the password strength and update the background color based on the strength of the password (Weak, Medium, or Strong).
-4. Use the lock/unlock icon to toggle the visibility of the password.

 ## Password Strength Criteria

 - **Weak**: Passwords shorter than 6 characters.